 Anything and everything!
 Except for breakfast cereal!
 Or chocolate!
 Okay, not everything then.
 Basically, it depends on your personal taste.
 I’ve listed some ways to eat it below in case you’re in need of some inspiration, but my personal favorite is as part of a salad plate.

 I’ll serve a good dollop of it alongside potato salad, cold grilled Mediterranean vegetables, avocado tomato Caprese, add some tasty olives and roasted nuts…divine!
-If you’re not on the Whole 30 legume-free journey, some of my easy Spanish white bean salad would be a tasty addition to your salad plate.
-This kind of meal is my favorite go-to light dinner in summer
+If you’re not on the Whole 30 legume-free journey, some of my easy Mediterranean white bean salad would be a tasty addition to your salad plate.
+This kind of meal is my favourite go-to light dinner in summer

 Other options to serve it with include: